leon4rd/test/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Why do birds fly south for the winter?
+Because it's too far to walk.